MataiMRI/tidySnake/NESI.md

 If you notice that your current job will run out of time, do not hesitate to send an email to support@nesi.org.nz to ask for an extension, providing the job ID of the workflow.

-### Running multiple workflows
+### Concurrent workflows

-You can only run one Snakemake workflow at a time (per project and user).

-If you use `sbatch` multiple times, the next execution of the workflow will only start once the current one has finished.
+If you use `sbatch` multiple times from the same workflow folder, executions of the workflow will generally fails except for the first one.
+This is normal, as Snakemake "locks" the folder to ensure that multiple workflow runs would not concurrently try to create the same files.

+You then have to either wait for the workflow to complete or cancel it (see *Job management* section) before resubmiting a new workflow.

 ### Snakemake options